ProjectFalcon/FNC/doc/README.md

-Ghost Core
+Falcon Core
 =============

 Setup
 ---------------------
-Ghost Core is the original Ghost client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Ghost transactions, which requires a few gigabytes of disk space.
+Falcon Core is the original Falcon client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Falcon transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Ghost Core, visit [ghostbyjohnmcafee.com](https://ghostbyjohnmcafee.com/downloads/).
+To download Falcon Core, visit [falconbyjohnmcafee.com](https://falconbyjohnmcafee.com/downloads/).

 Running
 ---------------------
-The following are some helpful notes on how to run Ghost Core on your native platform.
+The following are some helpful notes on how to run Falcon Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/ghost-qt` (GUI) or
+- `bin/falcon-qt` (GUI) or
-- `bin/ghostd` (headless)
+- `bin/falcond` (headless)

 ### Windows

-Unpack the files into a directory, and then run ghost-qt.exe.
+Unpack the files into a directory, and then run falcon-qt.exe.

 ### macOS

-Drag Ghost Core to your applications folder, and then run Ghost Core.
+Drag Falcon Core to your applications folder, and then run Falcon Core.

 ### Need Help?
 for help and more information.